 - Opportunities to explore various areas of interest, major areas of study and career options by introducing students to the concepts, strategies and resources associated with career planning; offering on-the-job experiences (co-ops, internships and field experiences); and developing the ability to evaluate career options, to set realistic personal and academic goals, and to measure progress toward the attainment of those goals.
 Students will develop Career Advantage plans.

 Academic Scheduling and Placement Testing Centers

-The Academic Scheduling and Placement Testing centers serve to coordinate placement testing, schedule development for entering students, preregistration in developmental courses, and the monitoring of successful completion of such work.
-The centers also provide retesting opportunities for students, serve as the areas responsible for all students who have not declared a major, who are on academic probation or who need assistance with basic academic skills.
-The Academic Scheduling Center does not replace faculty advising but helps to coordinate and supplement it.
+The Academic Scheduling and Placement Testing Centers serve to coordinate placement testing, schedule development for entering students, develop schedules for entering students, preregister students for developmental courses and monitor successful completion of such work.
+The centers also provide retesting opportunities for students and serve as the areas responsible for all students who have not declared a major, who are on academic probation or who need assistance with basic academic skills.
+The Academic Scheduling and Placement Testing Centers do not replace faculty advising but help to coordinate and supplement it.

 Academic Assistance Programs

 Academic Warning – Students whose cumulative GPA falls below a 2.00 for one semester will be placed on academic warning.
 Students on academic warning will be expected to participate in Academic Healthy U and other services offered by the Office of Student Retention and Success.
 Students who are on academic warning will meet one-on-one with a trained graduate assistant several times throughout the semester and receive weekly emails with helpful hints and an offer of academic assistance.
 This program is designed to give students on academic warning additional support to strengthen academic study skills.